atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “Well then — I will, L will, my dear
 »
-“girl (kiffmg her eagerly) I will “write to my father direduy, and ask “his consent“ “to your father, Mr. Selby?” exclaimed She, starting from his arms;
+“girl (kiffmg her eagerly) I will “write to my father direduy, and ask “his consent“ “to your father, Mr. Selby?" exclaimed She, starting from his arms;
 i, r..?
 am 1 to wait the uncertfinty of your father’s consent, and So be, most pro